alirezaasvadi/IDCT/README.md

 ===============================================================================

 The code is tested on Windows/Linux with MATLAB R2011a-R2013a.
-A test sequence "Basketball" is included so you can simply run Demo.m Object rectangle and center location are saved in: [Database Name]R.mat and [Database Name]C.mat The functions are:
+A test sequence "Basketball" is included so you can simply run Demo.m.
+Object rectangle and center location are saved in: [Database Name]R.mat and [Database Name]C.mat.
+The functions are:

 cntd  - computes centroid